Secret Camping Spots in NSW

-On Sydney’s doorstep is the Central Coast, where you can wake up to the sound of the ocean at the Blue Lagoon Beach Resort, a family holiday park with powered sites for caravans and tents.
-In a quiet, private location in Bateau Bay, the resort opens onto sheltered beaches and stunning views.
+The Central Coast is on Sydney's doorstep.
+It's where you can wake up to the roar of the ocean at the Blue Lagoon Beach Resort, a family holiday park that has powered sites for caravans and tents.
+The resort, in a quiet, private location in Bateau Bay, opens onto sheltered beaches and offers stunning views.

 - Little Beach campground in Bouddi National Park, near Killcare.